patrickf2000/lila/docs/mac_os.md

-## Lila on Mac OS
+## Ida on Mac OS

-Lila should work on Mac OS.
+Ida should work on Mac OS.
 However, I don't have access to Mac OS and my VM's don't work anymore so I can't do it myself, but getting it to work should be trivial.

 The assembly generated is only compatible with the GNU assembler; however, if you have gcc installed, you should have no issues (to check, just type "gcc" or "as" in the terminal.
 If you don't, you will get a popup asking if you want to install the Xcode development tools).
 Once you have "as" installed, it should assemble without issues.